Martin Dumollard: Marie Pichon and Dumollard's arrest

 On May 28, 1861, Dumollard approached Marie Pichon on the Guillotière bridge in Lyon and offered her a job as a maid in Dagneux with an annual pay of 250 francs.
 Pichon accepted, gathered her few belongings in a trunk and accompanied Dumollard to the train station in Montluel, where they arrived at late evening.
 Then followed a walk in the woods, to the heights of Dagneux.
 There Dumollard assaulted and tried to strangle her with a lariat, but Pichon escaped, and ran to find refuge in Joly farm in Balan, with Mr. Joly then contacting the garde champêtre in Dagneux.
 Listening to the precise description of Marie Pichon, the authorities were reminded of the domiciled Dumollard in Dagneux.
 After a quick visit to the home of "Raymond", as the Dagneux villagers called him, guards immediately warned Judge Genod, who ordered for the suspect to be arrested on June 2, 1861.
 The next day, a first confrontation took place between Pichon and Dumollard, whom she recognized immediately.

-The investigation established that one of the objectives of the murders was theft of fabrics and clothes.
+The investigation established that one of the objectives of the murders was the theft of fabrics and clothes.
 During the search at the home of the accused, the investigators found 1250 women's clothes (garters, stockings, petticoats, handkerchiefs, lace shawls, hats, dresses, etc.) belonging to the victims.
-Dumollard and his wife were imprisoned in Trévoux while awaiting trial, which was to be held on January 29, 1862 in Bourg-en-Bresse.
+Dumollard and his wife were imprisoned in Trévoux while awaiting trial, which was to be held on January 29, 1862, in Bourg-en-Bresse.